MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 [Storage Sense](/windows/manage-drive-space-with-storage-sense-654f6ada-7bfc-45e5-966b-e24aded96ad5) is available on HoloLens 2 today to manage cleanup of old files.
 IT admins can now also configure behavior of Storage Sense on HoloLens 2 with following MDM policies:

 - [Storage/AllowStorageSenseGlobal](/windows/client-management/mdm/policy-csp-storage#storage-allowstoragesenseglobal)
-  - Sets Storage sense to be enabled on the device and will run whenever reaching low storage.
+  - Sets Storage sense to be enabled on the device and runs whenever reaching low storage.
 - [Storage/AllowStorageSenseTemporaryFilesCleanup](/windows/client-management/mdm/policy-csp-storage#storage-allowstoragesensetemporaryfilescleanup)
   - When Storage Sense runs, it can delete the user’s temporary files that aren't in use.
 - [Storage/ConfigStorageSenseCloudContentDehydrationThreshold](/windows/client-management/mdm/policy-csp-storage#storage-configstoragesensecloudcontentdehydrationthreshold)